ALICE JAMES AWARD

 The Alice James Award welcomes submissions from emerging as well as established poets.
 Entrants must reside in the United States.

 The winner receives $2000, book publication, and distribution through Consortium.
-The winner will also receive a $1000 honorarium and give a reading at the University of Maine at Farmington.
 In addition to the winning manuscript, one or more additional manuscripts may be chosen for publication as the Editor’s Choice.

 To submit electronically, visit our Submittable site.
 For details on submission guidelines and how to send a hardcopy submission, review our guidelines below: